 The U.S. District Court for the District of D.C. has released a Memorandum Opinion, a written decision on the antitrust lawsuit against Google.

-Document No. 1436, the main contents of which are to prohibit exclusive agreements for the distribution of search, Chrome, etc.; to determine that a split of Chrome is not necessary; and to impose an obligation to share search index and user interaction data to a certain extent.
+Document No. 1436, which mainly includes: “Prohibits exclusive agreements for distribution of search, Chrome, etc.”, “Determination that Chrome split is not necessary”, and “Obligation to share search index and user interaction data to a certain extent.”

 It is a primary source.